hernangonzalez1987/test-unico/Readme.md

 To install docker follow the instructions from https://docs.docker.com/engine/install/.

 The API needs a PostgreSQL database to run.
 To run locally, a dockerized database can be created using the following commands:
  - docker pull postgres:9.6.21-alpine
  - docker run -e POSTGRES_DB=unico -e POSTGRES_USER=unico -e POSTGRES_PASSWORD=unico -p 5432:5432 -d postgres

 To create the database schema the following command should be executed (*):

  - docker run -it --network=host api migrate

 Optionally to load database with initial data the following command can be executed (*):

-- docker run -it --network=host initial_load
+ - docker run -it -v $PWD:/data --network=host initial_load

+To run sucessfully the file DEINFO_AB_FEIRASLIVRES_2014.csv should be present in the same folder the command is executed.

 ## Usage

 To run the API the following command should be executed (*):

-- docker run -it --network=host -p 8000:8000 api runserver
+ - docker run -it --network=host -p 8000:8000 --name unico-api api runserver

 The API will be exposed in localhost:8000 once it is running.

 ## API Documentation

+Documentation of the API can be found in:

+ - {host}/api/schema/swagger-ui/

 ## Logs

+Logs of the API are being save to the file app.log in root folder.
+To obtain it from docker container the following command can be executed:

+ - docker cp $(docker ps -qf "name=unico-api"):/app.log app.log

+File "app.log" will be created in the current folder contained the copied logs from docker container.

 ## Test

+In order to run test it is need to to have Python and Pip installed.

+To run the tests execute the following commands inside folder "unico" :

+ - pip install -r requirements.txt
+ - sh test.sh

+It should print the result of all unit tests and a report with coverage.